Can You Pressure Wash Pool Filters? Safe Cleaning Guide

 Garden Hose with Spray Nozzle

-A high-pressure spray nozzle on your garden hose can be effective for regular maintenance cleaning.
-Use the same inside-to-outside technique.
+A spray nozzle on your garden hose is the recommended method for regular maintenance cleaning.
+Use the same technique: spray the outside of the pleats at a 45° angle, top to bottom, then flip and repeat.

 Filter Cleaning Wand